What are Domestic Violence Charges in Arizona?

 At Belén Law Firm, the founder, attorney Belen Olmedo Guerra, knows how quickly domestic arguments can escalate when tempers flare, emotions explode, and people react irrationally.
-When physical injuries occur between family members and a person is charged with domestic assault, the consequences they face, if convicted, may be severe, especially when crossed with sex crimes charges.
+When physical injuries occur between family members and a person is charged with domestic assault, the consequences they face, if convicted, may be severe, especially when crossed with Arizona sex crimes charges.

 Domestic Violence Charges

 The charges and punishment associated with convictions for domestic violence in Phoenix depend on a few factors.
 Things taken into consideration can include any prior domestic violence history, victim’s age, and if the victim is pregnant.
 These factors determine the length of jail time for domestic charges, parole restrictions/eligibility, treatment and rehabilitation programs, and any protective orders issued.
 Mandatory minimum sentences are also considered.

 Defense Strategies for Domestic Violence Cases

 Unlike many other types of assault cases, Arizona prosecutors are usually unwilling to withdraw or dismiss charges upon a victim’s request.
 Therefore, since a domestic violence case is likely to proceed through the courts, an effective defense strategy is critical.

 A successful defense may include the following factors: